Aviation Industry Computer-Based Training Committee: History

 The AICC was formed in 1988 by Aircraft manufacturers (Boeing, Airbus, and McDonnell Douglas) to address Airline concerns about non-standard computing (cost) issues arising from the proliferation of new multimedia training materials emerging at that time.

 In 1989, the AICC published computing platform recommendations for CBT, training media.
 A PC-platform was established as the primary delivery platform for CBT media.

 In 1992, the AICC produced a digital audio interoperability specification for DOS based platforms.
 This specification allowed multiple CBT vendors to use a single audio card.
-AICC audio drivers were produced for Elan, SoundBlaster(tm), WICAT, and other audio cards.
+AICC audio drivers were produced for Elan, SoundBlaster, WICAT, and other audio cards.
 A large number of older legacy CBT applications still use this specification today.

 In 1993, the AICC produced what is widely regarded as the first runtime interoperability specification for Learning Management Systems (LMS) a.k.a.
 CMI Systems.
 This AICC specification (CMI001 - AICC/CMI Guidelines For Interoperability) was originally designed for CD-ROM/LAN (local file-based) operation and was updated in January 1998 to add a web-based interface called HACP (HTTP-based AICC/CMI Protocol).
 In September 1999, the CMI001 specification was updated to add a JavaScript API runtime interface.
 The runtime environment data model and API used in the SCORM specification is a derivative of this work.